datalad-handbook/book/docs/basics/101-121-siblings.rst

 .. runrecord:: _examples/DL-101-121-105
    :language: console
-   :workdir: dl-101/mock_user/DataLad-101
+   :workdir: dl-101/DataLad-101

    $ datalad siblings

 This command will list all known siblings of the dataset.
 You can see it in the resulting list with the name "roommate" you have given to it.

+.. container:: toggle

+   .. container:: header

+      **Addition: What if I mistyped the name or want to remove the sibling?**

+   You can remove a sibling using ``datalad siblings remove -s roommate``

 The fact that the ``DataLad-101`` dataset now has a sibling means that we can also ``datalad update`` this repository.
 Awesome!

-Your room mate previously ran a ``datalad update --merge``.
-This got him changes he knew you made into a dataset that he so far did not change.
+Your room mate previously ran a ``datalad update --merge`` in the section :ref:`update`.
+This got him changes *he knew you made* into a dataset that *he so far did not change*.
 This meant that nothing unexpected would happen with the ``datalad update --merge``.

 But consider the current case: Your room mate made changes to his dataset, but you don't necessarily know which.
-Maybe you also made changes to your dataset.
+You also made changes to your dataset in the meantime, and added a note on ``datalad update``.
 How would you know that his changes and your changes are not in conflict with each other?

 This scenario is where a plain ``datalad update`` becomes useful.